-Pre-licensure Bachelor of Science with a major in Nursing Program Admission and Articulation Policy a.
-Nursing Program Entrance Exam:
+Pre-licensure Bachelor of Science with a major in Nursing Program

+Admission and Articulation Policy:

 Admission to the nursing program may be competitive based on the applicant pool.
 Meeting minimum admission criteria does not guarantee admission to the program.

 Factors considered for each individual applicant include, but are not limited to, grade point average (GPA) along with potential to complete the program.